Everyday Carry | Shoulder Carry

 What are the benefits of using a shoulder holster for concealed carry?

-Shoulder holsters are ideal for carrying larger frame pistols like the Glock G17 or G40 10mm.
-They are particularly beneficial for individuals who spend extended periods seated, such as drivers or office workers, as they do not restrict the waistline.
+Shoulder holsters are ideal for carrying larger frame pistols like the GLOCK G17, G34, and G40.
+They are particularly beneficial for individuals who spend extended periods seated, such as drivers or office workers, as they do not restrict the waist and can offer a comfortable carry option.

-What is the primary safety concern with a shoulder holster?
+What is the most critical safety concern when using a shoulder holster?

-Which Glock models are suitable for shoulder carry?
+Which GLOCK models are suitable for shoulder carry according to the video?

 Related News